Giving your house to your children can have tax consequences, but there are ways to accomplish it tax-free.

-When you give anyone other than your spouse property valued at more than $16,000 ($32,000 per couple) in any one year, you have to file a gift tax form.
-But you can gift a total of $12.06 million (in 2022) over your lifetime without incurring a gift tax.
-If your residence is worth less than $12.06 million and you give it to your children, you probably won't have to pay any gift taxes, but you will still have to file a gift tax form.
+When you give anyone other than your spouse property valued at more than $17,000 ($34,000 per couple) in any one year, you have to file a gift tax form.
+But you can gift a total of $12.92 million (in 2023) over your lifetime without incurring a gift tax.
+If your residence is worth less than $12.92 million and you give it to your children, you probably will not be required to pay any gift taxes.
+(Note that you will still have to file a gift tax form.)

 The downside of gifting property is that it can have capital gains tax consequences for your children.
 If your children are planning to sell the home, they will likely face steep capital gains taxes.
-When property is gifted it does not receive a step up in basis, as it is when it is inherited.
+When property is gifted, it does not receive a step-up in basis, as it does when it has been inherited.
 When you give away your property, the tax basis (or the original cost) of the property for the giver becomes the tax basis for the recipient.

 In addition, gifting a house to your children can have consequences if you apply for Medicaid within five years of the gift.
-Under federal Medicaid law, if you transfer assets within five years before applying for Medicaid, you will be ineligible for Medicaid for a period of time (called a transfer penalty), depending on how much the assets were worth.
+Under federal Medicaid law, if you transfer assets within five years before applying for Medicaid, you will be ineligible for Medicaid for a period of time (this is called a transfer penalty), depending on how much the assets were worth.

-You can also sell your house to your children.
+You can also opt to sell your house to your children.
 If you sell the house for less than fair market value, the difference in price between the full market value and the sale price will be considered a gift.
-As discussed above, you can use the $16,000 annual gift tax exclusion as well as the $12.06 million (in 2022) lifetime gift tax exemption on this gift.
+As discussed above, you can use the $17,000 annual gift tax exclusion as well as the $12.92 million (in 2023) lifetime gift tax exemption on this gift.
 The same issues with gifts discussed above will apply to this gift.

 Another option is to sell the house at full market value, but hold a note on the property.
 The note should be in writing and include interest.
-You can then use the annual $16,000 gift tax exclusion to gift your child $16,000 each year to help make the payments on the note.
-This can be tricky and you should consult with your attorney to make sure this won't cause tax problems.
+You can then use the annual $17,000 gift tax exclusion to gift your child $17,000 each year to help make the payments on the note.
+This can be tricky and you should consult with your attorney to make sure this won't cause any tax problems.